abramhindle/ttwl-cli-saveedit/README-profile.md

 ### Customizations

-You can specify various types of cosmetics to unlock individually, which will give you all known customizations of that type.
-(Note that as new content is released, this editor will have to be updated to include the new customizations.)
-They can be individually unlocked with any of the following:
+You can use the `--unlock customizations` option to unlock all available customizations/cosmetics.
+Note that as new content is released, this editor will have to be updated to include the new customizations.

-    ttwl-profile-edit profile.sav newprofile.sav --unlock skins
-    ttwl-profile-edit profile.sav newprofile.sav --unlock heads
-    ttwl-profile-edit profile.sav newprofile.sav --unlock emotes

-Alternatively, you can unlock *all* customizations all at once, by using the `customizations` unlock:

     ttwl-profile-edit profile.sav newprofile.sav --unlock customizations

-**Note:** DLC-locked customizations, such as the Gold Pack, or any customization specific to a story DLC, will remain unavailable even if unlocked via this utility.
+**Note:** DLC-locked customizations, such as the Golden Hero Armor, will remain unavailable even if unlocked via this utility.
 If you later purchase the DLC in question, though, the relevant cosmetics should show up as available immediately.

 ### All Unlocks at Once